Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Heap Memory Ownership

 When dealing with memory allocated on the heap, ownership must be encapsulated into object lifetime to employ the Resource Acquisition Is Initialization (RAII) pattern.
 STL types that manage memory must be preferred over manual memory management, including `std::vector` and `std::unique_ptr`.
 The operators `new` and `delete` must not be used unless controlling memory allignment.
-C standard library memory functions such as `malloc`, `realloc` and `free` must never be used unless they are required.
+C standard library memory functions such as `malloc`, `realloc` and `free` must never be used unless they are required (see [Feature Preference](#feature-preference)).

 ## Memory Reservation